 Finally, this application of information theory can also account for the intrinsicality of phenomenal experiences.
-Originating from environmental causal processes and detected by sensory systems as incoming data, the intrinsicality arising from qualia is both composed of the structures and relations which comprise this incoming data, in addition to the way this information is processed by a particular embodied nervous system.
-To expand on the example involving the smell of rotting eggs, the intrinsically bad smell is a result of the sulphur (S. Li et al. 13281).
+Originating from environmental causal processes and detected by sensory systems as incoming data, the intrinsicality arising from qualia is a product of two interacting variables: the structures and relations which comprise this incoming data, and the way this information is processed by a particular embodied nervous system.
+To expand on the example involving the smell of rotting eggs, the intrinsically bad smell is a partly due to the presence of sulphur within the compound (S. Li et al. 13281).
 To be defined or thought of as offensive or revolting, however, requires a process which labels the incoming chemical compound as such.
-As individuals detect the chemical, physiological systems respond based on the properties of the substance, determining the best course of action in reaction to the stimulus.
+As individuals detect the chemical, physiological systems respond based on the substance's properties, determining the best course of action in reaction to the stimulus.
 It seems possible that other forms of living organisms may associate an alternative meaning with hydrogen sulphide, and if it were to signify food, would likely motivate the individual to approach the source of the stimulus, rather than avoid it.
-Therefore, the intrinsicality of qualia arise from two sources: the data emitted from the environment and the specific functions and systems which process incoming sensory data.
+Therefore, the intrinsicality of qualia arise from the interaction of environmental stimuli as it is recognized and processed by the body's various physiological systems.